ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Loops.md

     for prime in primes:
         print(prime)

 For loops can iterate over a sequence of numbers using the "range" and "xrange" functions.
 The difference between range and xrange is that the range function returns a new list with numbers of that specified range, whereas xrange returns an iterator, which is more efficient.
 (Python 3 uses the range function, which acts like xrange).
-Note that the xrange function is zero based.
+Note that the range function is zero based.

     # Prints out the numbers 0,1,2,3,4
-    for x in xrange(5): # or range(5)
+    for x in range(5):
         print(x)

     # Prints out 3,4,5
-    for x in xrange(3, 6): # or range(3, 6)
+    for x in range(3, 6):
         print(x)

     # Prints out 3,5,7
-    for x in xrange(3, 8, 2): # or range(3, 8, 2)
+    for x in range(3, 8, 2):
         print(x)

 ### "while" loops